-The APF is made up of 22 national human rights institutions from across the Asia Pacific
+The APF is made up of 25 National Human Rights Institutions from across the Asia Pacific region.

 The APF was established in 1996 with five members.
-Today, our membership includes 22 national human rights institutions from all corners of the Asia Pacific.
+Today, our membership includes 25 National Human Rights Institutions from all corners of the Asia Pacific.

-Despite the diverse and complex social, cultural and political environments in which they operate, our members are committed to working collaboratively to address some of the most complex human rights challenges facing our region.
+Within the rich social and cultural diversity of our membership, APF members work collaboratively to address some of the most complex human rights challenges in our region.

-We offer a comprehensive program of services to support our members in their work to promote and protect human rights in their respective countries.
+We offer a comprehensive program of services to support our members in their work to promote and protect human rights.

-The APF has 15 full members and seven associate members.
+The APF has 17 full members and eight associate members.

 To ensure consistency and to minimise duplication, we may use the accreditation decisions of the Global Alliance of National Human Rights Institutions (GANHRI) to determine APF membership status.